carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 Disadvantages:

--   Eliminates distinction between the package and library, reducing readability.
+-   Obscures distinction between the package and library, reducing readability.
 -   We have chosen not to
     [enforce filesystem paths](#strict-association-between-the-filesystem-path-and-librarynamespace)
     in order to ease refactoring, and encouraging a mental model where they may